coq/coq/doc/sphinx/language/cic.rst

 Template polymorphism
 +++++++++++++++++++++

-Inductive types can be made polymorphic over their arguments in :math:`\Type`.
+Inductive types can be made polymorphic over the universes introduced by their parameters in :math:`\Type`, if the minimal inferred sort of the inductive declarations either mention some of those parameter universes or is computed to be :math:`\Prop` or :math:`\Set`.

-.. flag:: Auto Template Polymorphism

-   This option, enabled by default, makes every inductive type declared at level :math:`\Type` (without annotations or hiding it behind a definition) template polymorphic.

-   This can be prevented using the ``notemplate`` attribute.

-   An inductive type can be forced to be template polymorphic using the ``template`` attribute.

-   Template polymorphism and universe polymorphism (see Chapter :ref:`polymorphicuniverses`) are incompatible, so if the later is enabled it will prevail over automatic template polymorphism and cause an error when using the ``template`` attribute.

-.. warn:: Automatically declaring @ident as template polymorphic.

-   Warning ``auto-template`` can be used to find which types are implicitly declared template polymorphic by :flag:`Auto Template Polymorphism`.

 If :math:`A` is an arity of some sort and :math:`s` is a sort, we write :math:`A_{/s}` for the arity obtained from :math:`A` by replacing its sort with :math:`s`.